SkyTeam Airport Lounge Access Explained

 It’s interesting how SkyTeam Elite Plus members don’t receive lounge access when traveling within the United States, even if they earn status with a foreign SkyTeam airline.
 This contrasts to oneworld and Star Alliance, where those who earn status with a foreign airline still receive lounge access when traveling domestically within the United States.

 Note that there’s one further exception here to be aware of.
-As of February 2023, those who earn SkyTeam Elite Plus through Delta SkyMiles (Medallion Gold, Platinum, and Diamond members) don’t receive Delta Sky Club access on international itineraries unless they’re in premium economy or business class.
+Those who earn SkyTeam Elite Plus through Delta SkyMiles (Medallion Gold, Platinum, and Diamond members) don’t receive Delta Sky Club access on international itineraries unless they’re in premium economy or business class.
 That’s right, Delta exclusively excludes its own frequent flyers from accessing lounges on these itineraries, while other SkyTeam Elite Plus members do get access.

 China Airlines Lounge Taipei (TPE)